ara-h/PCAForImprovedLinearSearch/README.md

 $$ d(q, x_i) = \sqrt{\sum_{j=1}^d (q_j - x_{i,j})^2} $$

 Say the worst candidate is distance $r$ from $q$.
-If the first summand is already greater than $r$, then the rest of the calculations in the sum are redundant.
+If the first summand is already greater than $r$, then the remaining calculations in the sum are redundant.
 We can skip over them and move on to the next candidate.
-The basic idea in the proposed algorithm observes that if there is a lot of variability in the first component, then it is more likely that we can skip the unnecessary arithmetic operations.
+The basic idea in the proposed algorithm observes that if there is a lot of variability in the first component, then it is more likely that we can skip unnecessary arithmetic operations.
 We can dimension sort by variance so the distance computation starts with most highly variable component and continues to the least variable component.
 Even better, we can find the principal components of